tfmertz/RepeatCounter/specs.md

 ##### Spec 3

-*Input:* "a", "a a"
+*Input:* "c", "c c"
 *Output:* 2
-*Spec:* Input the word "a" and the sentence "a a" because there are 2 matches, find the number of times "a" occurs, which will be 2
+*Spec:* Input the word "c" and the sentence "cc" because there are 2 matches, find the number of times "c" occurs, which will be 2

 ##### Spec 4